United States v. Texas (2023): Supreme Court

 After the 5th Circuit denied a stay pending appeal, the federal government sought a stay from the Supreme Court on July 8, 2022.
-On July 21, 2022, the court denied the application for stay in a 5–4 vote, but granted certiorari before judgment and set the case for argument in the December sitting.
+On July 21, 2022, the Court denied the application for stay in a 5–4 vote, but granted certiorari before judgment and set the case for argument in the December sitting.
+Oral arguments were held on November 29, 2022.
+On June 23, 2023, the Supreme Court reversed the district court in an 8–1 decision.